Meditation is not something that you do. It is a merging of consciousness and form.

 Meditation is a merging of awareness of the meditator and the object of meditation.
 Uniting with the universal consciousness—The Mother, God, Spirit, whatever name you would like to give—is the state of meditation.

-Even by talking about meditation we cannot understand, nor can we analyze meditation to get us any closer to the experience.
+Even by talking about meditation, we cannot understand, nor can we analyze meditation to get us any closer to the experience.
 This state, however, can be experienced in infinite ways.
-Some people connect through rock climbing, scuba diving, writing, dancing, looking at the ocean, or being with their child.
+Some people connect through rock climbing, scuba diving, writing, dancing, looking at the ocean, or being with their children.

 There is no right or wrong way to be.

 I have spent years sitting down cross-legged on the floor, focusing on my breath, sometimes very agitated with my 'monkey mind' jumping here, there, and everywhere; and sometimes slipping into a state of extreme peace and stillness, feeling the pulse of the universe.

 Years ago, I went to a 10-day silent meditation retreat.
 Was I ecstatic, levitating, and communing with God?
 No, it was grueling.
 My knees hurt, my back ached, and I couldn’t wait for meal times.